They Are Black Because I’m Not White – Portraits by Lynette Yiadom-Boakye

-Recently celebrated in a solo show at the New Museum, the English painter of Ghaian descent Lynette Yiadom-Boakye hypnotized me with the painting you can see below (the starkly restored setting of the Venetian Palazzo of the Zattere certainly added to the impression).
-Her entire body of work comprises portraits of unknown characters who nevertheless quickly establish a living and strong emotional bond with a viewer.
+Celebrated in 2018 with a solo show at the New Museum, the English painter of Ghanaian descent Lynette Yiadom-Boakye hypnotized me with the painting you see below (the starkly restored setting of the Venetian Palazzo of the Zattere certainly added to the impression).
+Lynette Yiadom-Boakye‘s entire body of work comprises portraits of unknown characters who nevertheless quickly establish a living and strong emotional bond with the viewer.

-Lynette is able to paint a painting in a day to capture the feeling of a moment.
-She draws on formal aspects of traditional painting such as line, color but the way she handles her paint and portrays her subjects is undoubtedly contemporary.
-Look here, the portrait of this young man with a flower could be compared with the portraits of Degas’s ballet dancers, yet at the same time, it has a strong contemporary feel to it.
+Yiadom-Boakye is able to paint a painting in a day to capture the feeling of a moment.
+She draws on formal aspects of traditional painting such as line and color but the way she handles her paint and portrays her subjects is undoubtedly contemporary.
+Here, the portrait of this young man with a flower could be compared with the portraits of Degas’s ballet dancers, yet at the same time, it has a strong contemporary feel to it.

 Damien Hirst said about her painting:

 “I loved her portraits.
 She says she paints what she can’t write and writes what she can’t paint, and I love that.”

 Damien Hirst, in interview with Rachel Campbell-Johnston, Porter Magazine.

 “The wider possibility of anything and everything.
 They are about a feeling that you can’t quite place.”

 Lynette Yiadom-Boakye, in interview with Rachel Campbell-Johnston, Porter Magazine.